 How to choose the right policy to cover for tornado damage

-Given the high number of tornadoes that occur in the U.S. every year, obtaining coverage for tornado damage is an important step for most homeowners.
-The damage from a tornado can be severe in some cases, and a powerful tornado can even level a house.
+Given the high number of tornadoes that occur in the U.S. every year, ensuring you have tornado insurance coverage is an important step for most homeowners.
+Damage can be severe in some cases, and a powerful tornado can even level a house.

 Most homeowners insurance policies include damage from the wind — which is the primary cause of tornado damage — as part of the basic coverage.
 Homeowners can take the following steps to check that they are covered for tornado damage: